rossrobino/drab/src/lib/docs/classes/copy.md

 • `Private` **#listenerController**: `AbortController`

-To clean up event listeners added to `document` when when the element is removed.
+To clean up event listeners added to `document` when the element is removed.

 #### Inherited from